Getting Things Done GTD is a fantastic framework for managing a business written and developed by David Allen.

 I measure the effort required to achieve these results.
 Continuous improvement is designed to spend less effort to achieve the same or better results.
 My next actions ideally will focus on improvements that I can make to go in this direction.

 Desired outcome.
 This is the key.
 It also equates rather nicely to the idea of purpose, the long-term vision to which all actions should eventually lead.
-It should
+It should keep in mind when you wonder where you are going and what you want to achieve.

 If the desired outcome does not feel right, change it.
 But before you do, determine whether you think it unachievable, or whether you simply need a series of actions to get on track.